Master Illusionist and King of Liars

 If there was ever an extraordinary adventure in the making, it truly began here.

 Giuseppe developed a flair for forgery and also discovered he could accurately foretell future events.
 Wily, cunning and always one step ahead of everyone else, he had at last discovered the means with which to pave the way to greatness.
 Constantly pursued by the police Giuseppe eventually left Palermo for Messina where he had a wealthy aunt, only to find disappointment awaiting him there.
 His aunt had died and left her wealth to the church so the only thing he did inherit was her surname of Cagliostro.
 This, he thought, had a noble, yet mysterious ring to it; the name he would later adopt to create a new identity for himself.

 In Messina he apparently met an enigmatic stranger called Althotas (who became his mentor) and together they visited Egypt, Tunisia and Malta studying occultism along the way.
-These journeys of discovery would have a profound effect upon Giuseppe, who eventually returned to Italy in 1768 following the death of Althotas.
+These journeys of discovery had a profound effect upon Giuseppe, who eventually returned to Italy in 1768 following the death of Althotas.
 Back in Naples, he teamed up with a priest called Rinelli and the two men opened up a gaming house.
 But the Neapolitan authorities, swooping down on their gambling operation, discovered a plot to cheat wealthy foreigners and forced them to leave.
 Giuseppe then went to Rome where he met and married the beautiful Lorenza Feliciani.